PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 Where to buy PS5: Check PS5 restock now

-As of April 22 at 7:14 a.m.
+As of April 23 at 8:33 a.m.
 ET, there is no PS5 restock available.
-Kohl's briefly had restock, but rapidly sold out.
-However, a Target PS5 drop is rumored for Thursday.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5.

 PS5: $499 @ Amazon